visit-dav/visit/src/doc/tutorials/CCL.rst

 values are also useful fields to use.

-We compare using two operators, Threshold and Isovolume, to cut the mesh according to a scalar field.
+We compare using two :ref:`operators <Operators>`, :ref:`Threshold <Threshold operator>` and :ref:`Isovolume <Threshold operator>`, to cut the mesh according to a scalar field.
 These methods produce different mesh topologies which influence the Connected Components Labeling result.

 Threshold
 ~~~~~~~~~~

-First, we create a new mesh using the Threshold operator.
+First, we create a new mesh using the :ref:`Threshold <Threshold operator> operator.

 #.
 In the plot list, click *Add->Pseudocolor->pressure*.

 #.
-In the plot list, click *Operators->Selection->Isovolume*
+In the plot list, click *Operators->Selection->Threshold*

 #.
 Click on the triangle to the left of your Pseudocolor plot and double click
    Threshold to open up the Threshold attributes.